jhnbyrn/951-KLR-PAGES/klr_cv_boost_control_code.md

 0xf26 mov  r4,a			;r4 = (63h*6B) + 68 + (67*2)
 ```

 The trim value is doubled and added to the open loop value, and finally r4 (which holds 63h*gain).
-We also stored 67h+68h in 6F, but this doesn't seem to be used anywhere.
+We also store 67h+68h in 6F, but this doesn't seem to be used anywhere.

 Now, 67h is only allowed to accumulate when the main integral term 61h has reached it maximum or minimum value.
 But as we can see here, each count in 67h counts *double*, so it's really a faster I term than the main one.
-Note that there's no clamping applied here; 67h is 128-biased like 61h and 62h.
+Note that there's no clamping applied here; 67h is 128-biased like 61h and 62h, so the maximum safe values are +/- 64 from the centre 128.
+Any further than that, and the sign will get flipped when we double it.

 There is some unwinding logic applied to 67h in the clamping section below.

 Next we handle clamping - this is probably the trickiest part of this routine: